Everyone wants to choose the best penny stocks … but how can you find them?

 One of the first things to do when deciding on a stock is to give the company in question a quick Google search.
-While it definitely won’t provide all of the answers, this quick-and-easy step can often give you enough information to determine if the stock is even worth your time and research.
+No, this won’t give you all the answers.
+But it can help you determine whether the stock is worth more thorough research.

-Pay careful attention to the Google News tab.
-Often, you can get lots of information quickly about a company based on past news releases and journalistic stories.
+Pay attention to the Google News tab, too.
+You can get lots of information quickly about a company based on past news releases and articles.

-The stocks that are moving quickly are often those that you want to closely examine as a penny stock trader.
+The fast-moving stocks are usually the ones that you want to look at as a penny stock trader.

-Think of it this way: If a stock is hardly moving at all, there isn’t any activity.
-You’ll have few buyers and few sellers, which means you can’t take a large position and — even worse — you might have trouble getting rid of your shares.
+Think of it this way: If a stock hardly moves at all, there isn’t any activity.
+You’ll have few buyers and sellers.
+That means you can’t take a large position — or worse — you might have trouble getting rid of your shares.

-Remember, volatility is a good thing.
-It means there’s action, whether up or down, that can potentially get you WAY ahead.
+Remember, volatility can be a good thing.
+It means there’s action, whether up or down.
+And that can potentially get you WAY ahead.

-The fact is, volatility isn’t the only factor that can help you determine strong choices when choosing good penny stocks.
-Liquidity matters too, and no matter how enticing a company’s press release may look, if there’s not much volume behind it, don’t trade it.
+Volatility isn’t the only factor that can help you determine strong choices when choosing good penny stocks.
+Liquidity matters too.
+No matter how enticing a company’s press release may look, if there’s not much volume behind it, don’t trade it.

-The volume is the number of shares that are changing hands on a given day.
-As a trader, it’s important to begin to piece together the puzzle by looking at movement and volume, which can give you a more accurate look at the activity and viability of a good penny stock to trade.
+The volume is the number of shares that change hands on a given day.
+Volume can help you fill in more pieces of the trading puzzle, giving you a more accurate look at the activity and viability of a good penny stock to trade.

 Normally, I don’t like trading stocks with under 200,000 shares traded per day.
-If I wanted to be conservative, I could go with 500,000 just to be extra safe.
+If I want to be conservative, I could go with 500,000 just to be extra safe.

 Essentially, high volume means that there’s interest in a stock.
 When you decide to sell, you probably won’t struggle to find a buyer, and if you want a large position, you can take one.